 Notice that when you put on your regular lotion or moisturizer, it doesn’t quite quench the thirst of your skin.
 That’s because a colder climate needs a more powerful moisturizer.

 Ditch your summer-skincare faves and switch to richer and creamier formulations.
 Just like changing your outfit, change your skincare products that are fit for the colder months ahead.
+Look for humectants and more occlusive preparations to hydrate and lock in moisture to your skin.

 Long Hot Baths may be comforting but your skin hates it